 The pulmonary experience includes outpatient time in continuity and disease-specific clinics, inpatient pulmonary consultation, and procedural time in the bronchoscopy suite with the Interventional Pulmonology service.
 Our academic medical center, situated in northwest Louisiana 200 miles from the next nearest medical school, serves a large area with a diverse population; as a result, fellows see a wide spectrum of diseases at various stages.
 Trainees graduate with a broad-based education in the diagnosis and management of pulmonary diseases, including procedural skills that greatly exceed ABIM minimum requirements.

 Robert Walter, MD

 In addition, we offer a wide range of electives that will help fellows position themselves for their future careers.
-Standard options, such as Anesthesia, Sleep Medicine, CT Surgery, Ultrasound/ Echocardiography, and Chest Imaging, are complemented by spending time with Allergy/ Immunology, ENT, or other specialties.
+Standard options, such as Anesthesia, Sleep Medicine, CT Surgery, Ultrasound/ Echocardiography, and Chest Imaging are complemented by time with Allergy/ Immunology, ENT, and other specialties.

 Ochsner LSU Health Shreveport

-The main campus/ academic medical center in Shreveport is a Level 1 Trauma Center, Regional Burn Center, and houses a full range of ICU’s.
-In this setting, trainees are exposed to a wide range of critical illness, including neurologic, obstetrical and gynecologic emergencies.
-The Intensivists provide a full range of therapies, including ECMO and CVVH.
-The center also serves as a regional referral center for a variety of pulmonary diseases, as it is the home of Interventional Pulmonology program, Pulmonary Hypertension Clinic, and evolving Advanced Lung Diseases Clinic.
+The main campus/ academic medical center in Shreveport is a Level 1 Trauma Center, Regional Burn Center, Comprehensive Stroke Center, and houses a full range of ICUs.
+In this setting, trainees care for patients with a wide range of critical illness, including traumatic, surgical, neurologic, and obstetrical and gynecologic emergencies.
+The intensivists provide a full range of therapies, including ECMO and CRRT.
+The center also serves as a regional referral center for a variety of pulmonary diseases, as it is the home of the Interventional Pulmonology and Thoracic Oncology program, Pulmonary Hypertension Clinic, and evolving Advanced Lung Diseases Clinic.